anenbergb/CS231_Project/README.md

 The project hopes to achieve two goals: Action Recognition and Temporal Action Detection.

 Use a CNN trained on the training and validation data to output a real valued score indicating the confidence of the precense of each action class in a test video.

-Project approach:

-Step 1: Train a CNN on only the training data set (UCF action data set) to perform action recognition on the UCF data set.
-First iteration of this model will be trained using only the first frame from each video.

-Step 2: Train CNN on the training and validation data sets using only the first frame from each video and test on a held out portion of the validation data set.

-Step 3: Implement a more elaborate CNN architecture, similar to two-stream CNN architecture proposed by Karen Simonyan and Andrew Zisserman.
-Report performance using the spatial stream, and then the combined performance with the temporal stream.

-Step 4: Experiment with a new CNN trained on single video frames that have been identified using tubelet preprocessing.
-For each video, the tubelet extraction yields K tubelets, which are sequences of bounding boxes over a set range of frames.
-Each tubelet proposes a candidate spatio-temporal localization of an action.
-The most promising tubelets inform us on where to sample the frames from the video.